 - Voluntary overtime

 - Not needing or wanting a class, not doing well in a class, or having too heavy of a course load

 Appeals and supporting documentation must be submitted by the posted deadline.
 A complete SAP Appeal includes a statement,a plan for improvement, and supporting documentation.
 The appeal is available online at finaidapps.ucmerced.edu and instructions are sent to all students who do not meet the SAP policy. .

 Provide a detailed statement (250 words or less) that explains how the extenuating circumstances prevented you from meeting the SAP policy.

 Plan for Improvement

 Submit date-specific documentation from a disinterested third party.
-Documentation should not exceed seven pages.
+Documentation includes but is not limited to:

 - Letter from a physician or counselor on letterhead indicating the dates you were under their care